digilogistist/NEStonia/readme.txt

         Builders can submit their UID, a nickname or handle, and optionally a photo or project description.

-        Entries are kept separate from the official registry, but are publicly viewable as a celebration of independent craftsmanship.
+        Entries are kept separate from the official NEStonia registry, but are publicly viewable as a celebration of independent craftsmanship.

     🤝 What It’s Not:

-        It does not certify authenticity or resale value.
+        It does not certify commercial authenticity or resale value.

         It’s not an official registration, and carries no warranty or endorsement.